Cervantescorine/Hello-World/README.md

 # Hello-World
 Venturing Into Uncharted Territory

-I am 31 years old and ready to take the next step in advancing my career.
+I am 32 years old and ready to take the next step in advancing my career.
-It is now time for me to go out and take some risks in life.
+UCLA Alumna who is ready to step into the realm of coding with a focus on machine learning.

 -cCervantes